 xe writes derivative instruments, primarily foreign currency forward contracts and cross-currency swaps, mostly with counterparties comprised of individuals and small-to-medium size businesses and derives a currency margin from this activity as part of its operations. xe aggregates its foreign currency exposures arising from customer contracts and hedges the resulting net currency risks by entering into offsetting contracts with established financial institution counterparties.
-Foreign exchange revenues from xe's total portfolio of positions were \$20.1 million and \$22.5 million for the three months ended March 31, 2023 and 2022, respectively.
+Foreign exchange revenues from xe's total portfolio of positions were \$22.2 million and \$63.8 million for the three and nine months ended September 30, 2023, respectively, and \$22.3 million and \$66.5 million for the same periods in 2022, respectively.
 All of the derivative contracts used in the Company's xe operations are economic hedges and are not designated as hedges under ASC 815.
 The duration of these derivative contracts is generally less than one year.

 The fair value of xe's total portfolio of positions can change significantly from period to period based on, among other factors, market movements and changes in customer contract positions. xe manages counterparty credit risk (the risk that counterparties will default and not make payments according to the terms of the agreements) on an individual counterparty basis.
-It mitigates this risk by entering into contracts with collateral posting requirements and/or by performing financial assessments prior to contract execution, conducting periodic evaluations of counterparty performance and maintaining a diverse portfolio of qualified counterparties. xe does not expect any significant losses from counterparty defaults.
+It mitigates this risk by entering contracts with collateral posting requirements and/or by performing financial assessments prior to contract execution, conducting periodic evaluations of counterparty performance and maintaining a diverse portfolio of qualified counterparties. xe does not expect any significant losses from counterparty defaults.

-The aggregate equivalent U.S. dollar notional amount of foreign currency derivative customer contracts held by the Company in its xe operations was approximately \$1.0 billion as of March 31, 2023 and December 31, 2022.
+The aggregate equivalent U.S. dollar notional amount of foreign currency derivative customer contracts held by the Company in its xe operations as of September 30, 2023 and December 31, 2022 was \$1.0 billion and \$1.0 billion, respectively.
 The significant majority of customer contracts are written in major currencies such as the euro, U.S. dollar, British pounds sterling, Australian dollar and New Zealand dollar.